 The purpose of the Accounting and Reporting activity is to provide processing and reporting of all financial transactions for the City of Ames.
 The activity also provides financial controls and treasury management for departments to help ensure proper stewardship of public funds.
 The activity provides services that support management decisions through timely and accurate processing and reporting of payroll, accounts payable, accounts receivable, and cash transactions.
 Treasury management function provides investment and cash management services within the parameters set by the City of Ames Investment Policy and the Code of Iowa.
-The goals of this activity are to provide timely and accurate financial transaction processing and reporting and to maintain proper controls over financial assets in an efficient manner.
+The goals of this activity are to provide timely and accurate financial transaction processing and reporting on the provide timely and accurate financial transaction processing and reporting and to maintain proper controls over financial assets in an efficient manner.